DylanMeeus/springboot_jwt_blog/_posts/2016-08-10-building-an-app-with-Aurelia-1.0-from-authentication-to-calling-an-API.markdown

 Follow the instructions in the readme for the [NodeJS JWT Authentication Sample](https://github.com/auth0/nodejs-jwt-authentication-sample) and get the server running.

-To help us with our token dealings on the front-end, we'll use the awesome [aurelia-auth plugin](https://github.com/paulvanbladel/aurelia-auth) provided by Paul van Bladel, along with some pointers from his [sample app repo](https://github.com/paulvanbladel/aurelia-auth-sample).
+To help us with our token dealings on the front end, we'll use the awesome [aurelia-auth plugin](https://github.com/paulvanbladel/aurelia-auth) provided by Paul van Bladel, along with some pointers from his [sample app repo](https://github.com/paulvanbladel/aurelia-auth-sample).

 ### Using The CLI

 If you don't have the CLI installed, run `npm install -g aurelia-cli` to install the new tool.
 Then just run `au new` to get the CLI wizard started.
-Choose the custom option, select `Babel` as the default transpiler, select `none` for the CSS processor, select `no` for the unit testing, also select your editor, then go ahead to install the dependencies and create the project.
+Choose the custom option, select `Babel` as the default transpiler, select `none` for the CSS processor, and select `no` for the unit testing, also select your editor, then go ahead to install the dependencies and create the project.

 Once the dependencies are installed (it will take a few minutes), your project is ready to go.
-Just change directory into the project folder and run it by typing `au run --watch`.
+Just change the directory into the project folder and run it by typing `au run --watch`.
 This will run the app and watch the project's source for changes.
-Open a web browser and navigate to the url indicated in the CLI's output.
-If you've got everything setup correctly, you should see the message "Hello World!" in the browser.
+Open a web browser and navigate to the URL indicated in the CLI's output.
+If you've got everything set up correctly, you should see the message "Hello World!" in the browser.

 ![](https://cdn.auth0.com/blog/blog/aurelia-cli-1.png)